 One of the guiding lights of the UNIX utilities or software tools has been the deeply-felt conviction that text should be stored in as simple, as general a format as possible so that any program can easily process it.
-This idea (sometimes attributed to the late Joseph Ossanna; see below) has had the widest impact possible on UNIX in all its varieties.
+This idea (it seems to have been present from the beginning) has had the widest impact possible on UNIX in all its varieties.
 However, there has been a regrettable tendency to move away from it in recent times, especially among commercial software developers.